-The Global Women X Business and Professional Exchange, at the Kempinski Gold Coast City Hotel, Accra, Ghana, October 4-8th 2018 provided great exposure and opportunity for learning for our students.
+The Global Women X Business and Professional Exchange, at the Kempinski Gold Coast City Hotel, Accra, Ghana, on October 4-8th 2018 provided great exposure and opportunities for learning for our students.

 The event was organized by the US Ghana Chamber of Commerce.
 Lydia Henry, Chair of Women’s Initiatives, graciously coordinated the fundraising and planning so CFA students could participate.
 Ms. Henry was the students’ champion and advocated on their behalf, inviting the generous support of like-minded individuals who stepped in to finance our team of 12’s participation.
-Our students were able to meet the speakers and other participants and were exposed to new ideas that affected them deeply.
+Our students were able to meet the speakers, other participants, and be exposed to new ideas that affected them deeply.

-The experience included travel from Ho to Accra by private van, attendance at this most impactful day of meetings, a stay in a quality hotel and food to make 12 happy stomachs!
+The experience included travel from Ho to Accra by private van.
+Attendance at this most impactful day of meetings included a stay in a quality hotel and food to make 12 happy stomachs!

 The conference emphasized social responsibility and the importance of preparing the next generation of women.
 Our Path to Success students, the youngest participants at the conference, engaged in discussions about their dreams and aspirations.
-Contacts were exchanged for continued communication.
+Contact information was exchanged for continued communication.

 Technology was of great interest to several of our students.
-One speaker talked about how they could ‘make money while sleeping soundly!’ in the education – opportunities in IT breakout session.
+One speaker talked about how they could “make money while sleeping soundly!” from the Education and Opportunities topic during the IT breakout session.
 Our students understand and appreciate how computers are used for research and personal development, but this opened their minds to consider ideas about how it might be used to earn a living.

-Students could relate to the life stories of the guest speakers, many of whom come from backgrounds similar to theirs.
+Students could relate to the life stories of the guest speakers, many of whom come from similar backgrounds.
 It helped them appreciate the importance of self-motivation and maintaining their focus on their dreams.
-They realize no matter their circumstances they must work hard and take advantage of all opportunities that come their way, including the enormous support they are receiving from the people they met at the conference and that they get each day at Center for Achievement.
+They realize, no matter their circumstances, they must work hard and take advantage of all opportunities that come their way, including the enormous support they are receiving from the people they met at the conference and that they get each day at Center for Achievement.
 We are investing in them to become the change-makers that will shape their generation and the next.

 As the Program Director, it was exciting to watch them express their takeaways from the program.
 Listening to them analyze social issues with passion and seeing their desire to achieve greater heights makes it all worth the effort and support we give.

 Knowledge is a tool for change.
 With that in mind, our students are organizing activities for the CFA Girls Club on Career Guidance, Girls Empowerment, and Reproductive Health.
 Most of these sessions are to be facilitated by students who were at the conference and a few guest speakers.
-They will share their learning with other young girls and contextualize their learning to make changes in the socio-cultural issues that affect the girls in their communities.
-They hope to encourage them to become the business and professional women of tomorrow.
+Students will share their learning with other young girls and contextualize their learning to make changes in the socio-cultural issues that affect the girls in their communities.
+Our students hope to encourage other young girls to become the business and professional women of tomorrow.